-My salted chocolate biscotti is crunchy on the outside with a bit of softness on the inside, and pairs SO perfectly with a cup of coffee.
+My salted chocolate biscotti without eggs is crunchy on the outside with a bit of softness on the inside, and pairs SO perfectly with a cup of coffee.

 I learned in my research that biscotti means “twice baked.”
 Yes, we will be baking these delicious cookies twice — first as one big rectangular log, and then, after slicing, you’ll bake again just for a bit to get that perfect crunch.

 Speaking of which, my salted chocolate biscotti is crunchy but not in a chip-your-tooth kind of way.
 They have a bit of a soft and tender center which maybe is not like other biscotti you’ve tried… but I’m not claiming that this is a truly “authentic” recipe.
-For one thing, traditional biscotti calls for eggs… and you know mine doesn’t 🙂
+For one thing, traditional biscotti calls for eggs… and you know my biscotti is made without eggs 🙂

 And another thing I learned in my research is that there is a difference between Italian biscotti and American biscotti (which is what mine is).
 Apparently Italian biscotti is much crunchier, making it extra good dipped in coffee or tea, while American biscotti tends to be softer.
 So there you have it!